teknologi-umum/pesto/CONTRIBUTING.md

 This is the easiest contribution you can do, by spreading the word!

-If you are using Pesto API on your project, please add your project to the [WHo uses Pesto](./README.md#who-uses-pesto) section on our README file.
+If you are using Pesto API on your project, please add your project to the [Who uses Pesto](./README.md#who-uses-pesto) section on our README file.

 Otherwise, you can create an article on Medium or Dev.to about how you utilize Pesto's API on